SS Britannic (1874): Accommodations

-The Britannic and her sister Germanic were both built to carry a total of 1,720 passengers in two classes when fully booked, 220 Saloon Class Passengers (Title of First Class at that time) and 1,500 Steerage Passengers.
-Saloon Class facilities, which included a dining saloon, a Ladies Boudoir, State and Smoking rooms, a library and a barber shop were located amidships, and were luxuriously furnished.
+The Britannic and her sister Germanic were both built to carry a total of 1,720 passengers in two classes when fully booked, 220 Saloon Class Passengers (title of First Class at that time) and 1,500 Steerage Passengers.
+Saloon Class facilities, which included a dining saloon, a ladies Boudoir, lounge and smoking rooms, a library and a barber shop were located amidships, and were luxuriously furnished.

 The ship had three decks enclosed within the hull, the upper two of which were above the waterline.
-Britannic and Germanic's saloon accommodations, consisting of a number of two- and four-berth cabins were located in the centre of the upper of these decks.
-The steerage accommodations were located on the lower two decks and consisted of large open berth dormitory type cabins arranged around the edge of the deck, with an open space for the passengers to congregate in the centre.
+Britannic and Germanic's saloon accommodations, consisting of a number of two- and four-berth cabins were located in the center of the upper of these decks.
+The steerage accommodations were located on the lower two decks and consisted of large open berth dormitory type cabins arranged around the edge of the deck, with an open space for the passengers to congregate in the center.
 The steerage accommodation was of higher quality than was typical for ships of the period, being well lighted, ventilated and heated.
 An innovative feature of Britannic and Germanic was a ventilation system driven by a large steam powered fan, which could propel hot or cold air to every portion of the ship.